Difference Between Dutch and French Braid

 What is French Braid?

-French twist contrasts from a fundamental plait since it includes meshing in little areas of hair into the three strands as you interlace, which makes the twist appear as though it’s falling down the rear of the head.
+French twist contrasts with a fundamental plait since it includes meshing in little areas of hair into the three strands as you interlace, which makes the twist appear as though it’s falling down the rear of the head.

 The final product should join all the hair and be tight against the scalp.

-The end is normally gotten with a pigtail holder when there are around two crawls of hair left, be that as it may, the specific measure of hair you leave free is absolutely a question of individual inclination!
+The end is normally gotten with a pigtail holder when there are around two crawls of hair left.
+Be that as it may, the specific measure of hair you leave free is absolutely a question of individual inclination!

 To do a French twist, you split the hair into three segments at the crown of the head and start by first making one to two columns of a conventional twist: